visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 # Conversion Reference

 The JSON framework inspects the "raw" parsed JSON data structure before supplying it to deck.gl as props.
-One thing this conversion process needs to is to replace certain objects in the structure with instances of objects.
+One thing this conversion process needs to do is to replace certain objects in the structure with instances of objects.

 ## Classes